David Watkin (architectural historian): Views

 In a lecture of 1968, Watkin began to develop a critique of modernism, in an attack on Pevsner, his research supervisor.
 His views came to wider attention with his book Morality and Architecture: The Development of a Theme in Architectural History and Theory from the Gothic Revival to the Modern Movement (1977); it was re-published in expanded form as Morality and Architecture Revisited (2001).
 A polemical work, it identified a context for Pevsner of French and British authors using deterministic arguments.
 Pevsner was defended in a review of Morality and Architecture by Reyner Banham, another pupil, who called it "offensive".

 Relying on The Poverty of Historicism by Karl Popper, Watkin argued that use of the Zeitgeist concept in architectural history was fallacious.
 He traced back culprits to Augustus Pugin.

-Among the contemporary architects Watkin championed were John Simpson and Quinlan Terry, as well as theorist Leon Krier.
+Among the contemporary architects Watkin championed were John Simpson and Quinlan Terry, as well as theorist Léon Krier.
 In his book on Terry, Radical Classicism: The Architecture of Quinlan Terry (2006) Watkin was forthright: "The modernism with which Quinlan Terry has had to battle is, like the Taliban, a puritanical religion."